mmurcia51/skills-test-with-actions2/.github/steps/1-add-a-test-workflow.md

    - name: Run markdown lint
      run: |
        npm install remark-cli remark-preset-lint-consistent
-       npx remark . --use remark-preset-lint-consistent --frail
+       npm remark . use remark-preset-lint-consistent --frail
    ```
    > Even after the code is indented properly in `ci.yml`, you will see a build error in GitHub Actions.
 We'll fix this in the next step.
 1. Click **Commit changes...**, and choose to make a new branch named `ci`.